 Many organizations have the need to share locators throughout the organization or to the public.
 An organization can share a locator as a service so that it is ready to use from many Esri applications.
 Any updates to a locator service are seamless to users, and the service will always be up to date without any user interaction.
 Other organizations may just want an easy way to distribute a locator within or even outside of the organization.
 This can be done with a single locator package file that contains everything needed for distribution.
 Some organizations may have the need to distribute a locator for use on disconnected mobile devices.
-In this case, the organization can create a Mobile Map Package, which can be used on mobile devices in conjunction with Navigator for ArcGIS. or other custom runtime applications.
+In this case, the organization can create a Mobile Map Package, which can be used on mobile devices in conjunction with ArcGIS Navigator or other custom runtime applications.

 Sharing a locator as a service